Conditional Routing in LangGraph Workflows

 This method takes:

-1. Source Node: The node whose completion triggers the decision (in this case, "analyze").
+1. Source node: the node whose completion triggers the decision (here, "analyze").

-3. Map: A list or dictionary showing the potential target node names (["positive_response", "negative_response"]).
+3. Map: a list or dictionary of the possible target node names (["positive_response", "negative_response"]).

 Diagram showing add_conditional_edges binding a source node, a path function, and a target map